clearmatics/simple-safe/README.md

 Limitations:

-- Only deploys Safe Account v1.4.1 (latest version).
+- Only deploys Safe Accounts version 1.4.1 (latest).
+- Not all Safe functionality is implemented yet.